 Punta Arenas is well connected by air to the rest of Chile.
-We flew directly from Santiago to Punta Arenas with Sky Airline although LAN fly there more regularly.
-Both can be booked through skyscanner.net.
+We advise flying from Santiago to Punta Arenas with LAN.
+Tickets are best booked via skyscanner.net.
 There are minibuses and taxis available at the airport that will drop you in town or at your hotel.

 There are several bus companies to choose from.
 We have used and can recommend Buses Fernández and Bus Sur.
 There are bus connections to other parts of Chile as well as destinations in Argentina such as Ushuaia and Tierra del Fuego and El Calefate for Perito Moreno Glacier.